atikur45bd/Pub-Campus-Aid/README.md

 Real-time Class Routine: Access up-to-date class schedules, ensuring students never miss an important update. </br>
 Question Bank by Semester: A repository of previous exam questions and study materials, organized by semester to help students prepare effectively.</br>
 Blood Finding Service: A platform to connect students who need blood donations with potential donors within the university community.</br>
-Real-time Bus Tracking: Track the location of university buses in real time for more convenient commutes.</br>
+Real-time Bus Tracking: Track the location of university buses in real-time for more convenient commutes.</br>

 <h2> Features</h2>